Joao-Andrade/supermarket-aggregator/README.md

 # supermarket-aggregator

 Developing a supermarket aggregator to check and compare prices of different products from different supermarkets.

 I am creating a supermarket aggregator that has the following steps:

 1 - collects data from website and sends data to queu.
 2 - another process reads qeue and updates db.
-Needs to be realtional.
 3 - There is an api that reads db and returns data.
 4 - Front end that makes requests to api.

-This needs to be free tier only.
-Compare solutions between azure, google cloud and aws.
-It could be multi cloud, if stays on free tier.
+This needs to be free tier only as much as possible and on AWS and also thorugh terraform code.

+Some considerations.
-Some considerations. stepp one takes about five minutes.
+- step one takes about five minutes.
+- It gathers products from five supermakets.
+- Each supermarket has fifty thousand products.
+- Right now it is only Portugal supermarkets but needs to be scalable to other countries.

+Can you help with some questions?
+ - Let me know if this is a good architecture and if it is scalable enough?
+ - Can you help me with the implementation?
+What are the best practices, which tools to use and how can I implement it?
+ - Can you pre define some price tiers, including a free tier?
+For example, a free, lite, premium and dev tier.
+ - What should be included with each tier?
+ - Can you help me with how should I integrate ads?
+ - Can you help me with how should I integrate subscriptions and payments?

 # Supermarket Aggregator Architecture